Note

 module.

-Analysis of the module logs doesn't discover the issue.
-The module receives messages, there are no errors.
+Analysis of the module logs doesn't reveal the issue.
+The module receives messages, and there are no errors.
 Everything looks good here.

 Deep troubleshooting

-There are two observability instruments serving the deep troubleshooting purposes: traces and logs.
-In this scenario, traces show how a telemetry message with the ocean surface temperature is traveling from the sensor to the storage in the cloud, what is invoking what and with what parameters.
-Logs give information on what is happening inside each system component during this process.
+Two observability instruments serve deep troubleshooting purposes: traces and logs.
+In this scenario, traces show how a telemetry message with the ocean surface temperature travels from the sensor to storage in the cloud, what is invoking what, and with what parameters.
+Logs show what happens inside each system component during this process.
 The real power of traces and logs comes when they're correlated.
-With that it's possible to read the logs of a specific system component, such as a module on IoT device or a backend function, while it was processing a specific telemetry message.
+With this setup, you can read the logs of a specific system component, such as a module on an IoT device or a backend function, while it processes a specific telemetry message.

 The La Niña service uses OpenTelemetry to produce and collect traces and logs in Azure Monitor.